-I want introduce you to another language quirk in Korean that affects a lot of our projects, especially websites.
+I want introduce you to another language quirk in Korean that affects some of our Korean translation projects, especially websites.

-It’s the fact that Koreans rarely translate the words “Copyright” or “All rights reserved” in the footer of their websites.
+Koreans rarely write the words “Copyright” or “All rights reserved” in Korean in the footer of a website.

-But if you don’t believe me (or just want to see what I mean), check these major Korean corporate sites out:
+It seems odd, no?
+But if you don’t believe me (or just want to see what I mean), check these major Korean sites out:

-- The Blue House – www.president.go.kr (The Korean version of the White House in the US)
+- The Blue House – president.go.kr (The Korean version of the White House in the US)

 Isn’t this crazy?
 Everything else on the site is in Korean, but these two phrases are left in English!

-I’m afraid my team has gotten pretty beaten up over this issue over the years and is now trained to usually provide translations since Western clients generally don’t like seeing a few words left in English after they’ve paid for a Korean translation… but..
+I’m afraid my team has gotten pretty beat up over this issue over the years and we are now trained on Korean business translation projects to translate everything into Korean.
+This is because Western clients don’t like seeing few words left in English after they’ve paid for a Korean translation of everything.

 Best–Practices Tip – You are actually providing a more authentic Korean translation by leaving “Copyright” and “All rights reserved” in English on a Korean website than by translating them!